macdhollister/spaceGame-cli/README.md

 * `move`
   Moves a designated ship to a designated planet.

+* `get_all`
+  Prints out all ships.

+## <u>facility.py</u>
+Manages facilities

+* `create`
+  Creates a basic facility on the given planet with the given type.
+Type can be the full name (underscored) or abbreviated.
+  For example, `--type "planetary_shields"` or `--type "p"` are both valid.
+Type is case-insensitive.

+* `upgrade`
+  Upgrades a facility from basic to intermediate or intermediate to advanced.
+Throws an error if an advanced facility is upgraded.

 ## Example JSON files
 Example files have been provided in the `game_resources` directory of this repo, which has been added to the `.gitignore` for your convenience.